top of page

 • Load-balancing between systems to reduce resource strain

-A simple example: back up your core data to the cloud every night, and run a weekly full-system backup to an encrypted external hard drive.
-This dual-layered strategy makes sure you're covered in any situation.
+For example, back up your core data to the cloud nightly and run a weekly full-system backup to an encrypted external hard drive.
+This dual-layered strategy ensures you are prepared for any situation.

 When Disaster Hits: How to Respond Like a Pro